mvolkmann/blog/src/rust.md

 ## Error Handling

+Rust does not support throwing and catching exceptions like many other programming languages.
-Functions that can fail typically return the enum type `Option` or `Result`.
+Instead, functions that can fail typically return the enum type `Option` or `Result`.

 The `Option` enum has two values,
 `Some` which wraps a value and `None` which doesn't.